BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/17-core-dns.md

 ---

 ### Answer
 **CoreDNS** is the **default DNS server** used by Kubernetes to provide **service discovery**.
-It translates internal Kubernetes service names (like `my-service.default.svc.cluster.local`) into the corresponding Pod IPs or Cluster IPs, enabling communication between pods using DNS instead of hardcoded IP addresses.
+It translates internal Kubernetes service names (like `my-service.default.svc.cluster.local`) into the corresponding Pod IPs (Headless svc) or Cluster IPs, enabling communication between pods using DNS instead of hardcoded IP addresses.

 ---